someweisguy/esp_dmx/README.md

 ### Timing Configuration

 In most situations it is not necessary to adjust the default timing of the DMX driver.
-Nevertheless, this library allows for individual configuration of the DMX baud rate, break, and mark-after-break.
+Nevertheless, this library allows for individual configuration of the DMX baud rate, break, and mark-after-break for the DMX controller.
+These functions have no effect when using the ESP32 as a DMX responder.
 After the DMX driver has been installed, the following functions may be called.

 ```c
 dmx_set_baud_rate(DMX_NUM_2, DMX_BAUD_RATE);     // Set DMX baud rate.